 a) Contribution to & Participation in Hall Activities*Note max 60 marks b) Student conduct max 20 marks c) Academic performance (CGPA result) max 20 marks Total max 100 marks

-- Only formal records of contribution and participation took place on or before 30 April in the year of application submitted by the Hall Wardens and Tutors, or records maintained by the Office of SRRL will be counted.
+*Note: Only formal records of contribution and participation took place on or before 30 April in the year of application submitted by the Hall Wardens and Tutors, or records maintained by the Student Resources and Support Section of Student Affairs Office will be counted.

-- If an applicant engages in one semester or above in Outbound Exchange or Overseas Work-Integrated Education (WIE) in the year of SRS application, his/her Participation & Contribution Records*Note in his/her latest two semesters of hall residence in the current or last academic year, excluding summer semester, will be considered.
-For example, if s/he joined an outbound exchange program in the first semester of 2019/20, when s/he applies for SRS in Apr.
-2020, his/her Participation & Contribution of the second semester of 2018/19 and the second semester of 2019/20 will be counted.
-Students should declare the abovementioned engagement and provide valid document proof in the online system by 30 April of the application year for verification of eligibility.
+If an applicant engages in one semester or above in Outbound Exchange or Overseas Work-Integrated Education (WIE) which requires him/her to be physically present in a foreign country in the year of SRS application, his/her Participation & Contribution Records*Note in his/her latest two semesters of hall residence in the current or last academic year, excluding summer semester, will be considered.
+For example, if s/he joined an outbound exchange program in the first semester of 2020/21, when s/he applies for SRS in Apr.
+2021, his/her Participation & Contribution of the second semester of 2019/20 and the second semester of 2020/21 will be counted.
+Students should declare the abovementioned engagement and provide valid document proof in the online system by 30 Apr 2021 for verification of eligibility.

 D. Marking Scheme